•

 The results of our research are extremely interesting with an effect on survival clearly superior to current treatments or the use of recombinant growth factors.

-• Team
+• Management Team

 Matthieu Fisichella, PhD

-CEO & Co-founder
+CSO & Co-founder

 Doctor-Engineer in Biology